 The e-Government Customer Perception Survey is conducted annually by the Ministry of Finance and the Government Technology Agency of Singapore (GovTech) to assess the level of receptivity towards key e-government initiatives used; and to identify areas for further improvement on the electronic services (e-services) used by the general public.

 The survey was conducted from July to August 2015 for the reporting period of FY2014 (i.e. 1 April 2014 to 31 March 2015).

 The survey aims to determine the level of satisfaction in using Government websites and e-services and identify area for improvement.

-More than 9 out of 10 users (98%) were satisfied (rating of 4 and above – out of a scale of 6) with the overall quality of Government e-services, while 74% were very satisfied (rating of 5 and above – out of a scale of 6).
-The satisfaction with the overall quality of the Government e-services has improved over the years.
+9 out of 10 users (97%) were satisfied (rating of 4 and above – out of a scale of 6) with the overall quality of Government e-services, while 73% were very satisfied (rating of 5 and above – out of a scale of 6).
+The satisfaction with the overall quality of the Government e-services has generally stabilised over the last three years.

 More than 90% of the respondents were satisfied (rating of 4 and above – out of a scale of 6) with the ease of completing the transactions and the adequacy of the information/instructions and support provided for using the Government e-services.